zeinabro/swe-snippr/README.md

 'http://localhost:5000/user/login' | json_pp
 ```

-logs them in.
+signs them in.
 The latter command should provide you with an accessToken in the
 response.
 Something like:

 ```bash
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiZW1haWwiOiJ0ZXN0QHVzZXIuY29tIiwiaWF0IjoxNjg2OTMxNTIzfQ.R7ZCtD6ieMkIriDQYN0s_DPHC1lMyM5CIGRp1UFbblo
 ```

-If you were to sign in again, you would get a different token every time.
+If you were to sign in again, you would get a different token each time.

 ### Access a resource